Penaz91/Smover/README.md

 # Smover
-An old project that allowed to move files into certain folders according to rules
+An old project (March 2013) that allowed to move files into certain folders according to rules, ported now to GitHub after the migration of my WebLog